45 years of Extraordinary Treasure Hunting in Creede, Colorado

 Inge speaks wistfully of how Rare Things Gallery of Treasures has grown.
 "It has come to mean so much to so many, and it's a cool store− a destination in its own right.
 I am so proud of it, still love it all so much, but it needs to be in younger hands, to become something new.
 And I am ready to become something new again, as well".

 If you've been to Rare Things before, you should come back to see what's new.
 If you haven't, you are missing out.
-There is no better time than the 45th anniversary celebration this June.
+There is no better time than now.

 The Shorter Version: About the Gallery